awsdocs/amazon-mwaa-user-guide/doc_source/mwaa-faqs.md

 ## How do I specify a newer version of the AWS boto3 Python library?<a name="new-boto-version"></a>

-To use a different version of the Python library by including a line in the requirements\.txt file used for the environment\.
+To use a different version, specify the minimum version in your `requirements.txt`\.
 For example, to use version 1\.16\.32, add the following line:

 ```
 boto3 >= 1.16.32